grpc/grpc-go/examples/features/encryption/README.md

 In mutual TLS (mTLS), the client and the server authenticate each other. gRPC allows users to configure mutual TLS at the connection level.

-In this example, we use the public/private keys created ahead:
+In this example, we use the public/private keys created ahead of time:

 * "server_cert.pem" contains the server certificate (public key).
 * "server_key.pem" contains the server private key.